Words for Evil

 Developer: Dylan Loney | Publisher: Dylan Loney | Release Date: 2014 | Genre: Action / Adventure / Casual / Indie | Website: Official Website | Format: Digital Download

-Words for Evil runs on Unity and boasts some very nice pixel art visuals.
-The game options only allows you to set the screen to thin or wide, but there appears to be no way at present to play the game in full-screen mode which is a bit of an oversight.
-There is also very little in the way of animations, but seeing as you’ll be concentrating on the letter grid and not the battle taking place above it, this isn’t too much of an issue.
-The sheer diversity of creatures you fight is rather nice and you can also check out all of the ones that you have beaten from the “monster library” on the main menu.
-There’s some nice tunes in Words for Evil and while none of them really stood out they are catchy enough and fit the game perfectly.
-Although the game can be played with a mouse I found the keyboard controls to be much faster.
-The game actually does a good job of ensuring that the words you type include as much colored tiles as possible wherever it is possible.
+Words for Evil runs on Unity and boasts some lovely pixel art visuals.
+The game options only allow you to set the screen to thin or wide, but there is no way to play the game in full-screen mode.
+According to the developer, this was done intentionally and won’t be changed, which can be an issue for players with high-resolution screens.
+There is also little in the way of animations, but seeing as you’ll be concentrating on the letter grid and not the battle taking place above it, this isn’t too much of an issue.
+The sheer diversity of creatures you fight is rather nice, and you can also check out all of the ones you have beaten from the “monster library” on the main menu.
+There are some nice tunes in Words for Evil, and while none of them really stood out, they are catchy enough and fit the game perfectly.
+Although the game can be played with a mouse, we found the keyboard controls much faster.
+The game actually does a good job of ensuring that the words you type include as many colored tiles as possible wherever it is possible.

 System Requirements